askhogan/scrive-browser-extension/README.md

 #####4.
 How to prevent a version mismatch between 2. and 3.

- - Server config file:

-     2 should fetch a "json.cfg" file from the server(predefined location)

-     "json.cfg" should contain a key,value pairs of VERSIONS and URLs.
+ - Server config file: IE extension should fetch a "json.cfg" file from the server(predefined location) with a key,value pairs of VERSIONS and URLs.

-     VERSION being IE ext.ver.number and
+     VERSION being the version of IE extension and

-     URL root url of a hosted external files that we know works for that version of IE extension.

-     This value will then be assigned to "Scrive.jsBase" variable of "/ie/ScriveIELoader.js"
+     URL the base url that will be assigned to "Scrive.jsBase" variable of "/ie/ScriveIELoader.js" to load the scripts from.

 ```
      { "0.5.0": "https://www.scrive.com/ie/v0.5.0/",